hpb-htw/jpl-cors-proxy/README.md

 Note about the DEMO url:

 Abuse (other than testing) of the demo will result in a ban.
-The demo accepts only fetch and xmlhttprequest.
+The demo accepts only fetch and XmlHttpRequest.

 To create your own is very easy, you just need to set up a cloudflare account and upload the worker code.

-My personal thanks to Damien Collis for his generous and unique donation.